 Do cognitive restructuring before an experiment to make it easier to do the experiment and to decrease avoidance.
 Afterwards, examine the evidence from the experiment to further the change of thinking.

 [A la Richard Heimberg.]

 Do cognitive restructuring after an experiment by examining the evidence garnered from the experiment.
 This approach increases learning through experience and surprise when feeling anxious.

 [A la David M. Clark; Stefan Hofmann; Michelle Craske.]

-- At first do cognitive restructuring before and after experiments to increase likelihood of the client doing the experiment and thereby learning from it. - Whenever the client is willing, skip CR before the experiment and continue doing it afterwards.
+- At first do cognitive restructuring before and after experiments to increase likelihood of the client doing the experiment and thereby learning from it. - Whenever the client is willing, skip CR before the experiment and continue doing it afterwards: to learn from the experiments, and to counter post-event rumination.